Deleting posts automatically in Mastodon after a certain time period

 No. Once a post is deleted it is gone.
 Be sure you want to use auto-deletion before you activate it.

-I activated this but it hasn’t deleted posts that are way past the threshold.
+I activated auto-deletion but it hasn’t deleted posts that are way past the threshold.
 What’s going on?

 If servers are busy, they create queues of tasks to work through.
 Automated deletion tends to go at the back of the queue, so it may take longer to happen than other tasks.
 If the settings are correct and it’s way past the deadline for the deletions to happen, ask your server’s admin for advice.